cnorm35/bridgetown-blog/src/_posts/rails_console_deep_dive.md

 ```

 While not as elegant, I usually hit the up key to get the last command, hit
-ctrl+a to jump to the beginning of the line and save to a variable.
+`ctrl + a` to jump to the beginning of the line and save to a variable.

 Also, somewhere along the way, I found that most of the variables I set in the
 console are going to be compared to another variable.
 I pretty much always use